 Community Support programs available in Cold Lake and Bonnyville area

 The Community Support Program is designed to provide non-residential support services to individuals and families who may be in an abusive relationship, are seeking information surrounding issues of domestic violence and/or are pursuing healthier lifestyle changes.
 Services may be received in person, by telephone, or with a single visit.
 Services are available as long as assistance is required, and you don’t need a referral to have access to this program.

 The Community Support Program is free for all community members and provides the opportunity to share experiences and knowledge of community resources.
 Participants are given the opportunity to learn new skills while recognizing that they are not alone.

 The Community Support Program provides confidentiality for all individuals.
-Education programs are facilitated within schools and public institutions.
+Education programs are facilitated within schools, public institutions, and service and professional groups.

 Referrals can include, but are not limited to:

 - Community support groups

 - Food Banks

 A Better Way Men’s Group is a prevention program that provides participants with the education, skills, and resources required to make the necessary changes in their relationships and to resolve conflicts peacefully.
 Men’s groups meet separately from any women’s groups.
 Both partners are encouraged to attend, but this is not a requirement.

 Registration is required and a registration fee may apply.